markjnkim/es_mod/02-css/content/lesson-5-pretty-css.md

-# Lesson 5: A Pretty Bow on Top
+# Lesson 5: Add Some Visual Flair

 ## Introduction

-We've made several big changes to our web page over these last few lessons.
+We've made several big changes to our webpage over these last few lessons.
 We built a fairly complicated grid, adjusted the layout to be more flexible, and added media queries to ensure true mobile compatibility.
 While these were all super important aspects to take care of, the executives at Run Buddy are still itching to see their landing page stand out more visually.
 Look at the mock-up again and notice how this version utilizes things like shadows, rounded corners, and transparency:

 ![pretty header](./assets/lesson-5/100-pretty-header.png)

 Years ago, these visual niceties would have been a huge headache to implement, but CSS has come a long ways since then.
 With the advent of CSS3, there are many new features available to make our lives easier.
 In this lesson, we'll explore many of these advanced techniques to give Run Buddy that final coat of paint it's been needing.

-Similar to previous lessons, create a new branch based on the corresponding GitHub issue.
-Remember to create the branch from staging.

-> **Hint:** The command `git checkout staging` will switch you back to the staging branch. `git checkout -b <name>` will create a new branch based on the current branch and switch to it.
+In this lesson, we'll do the following:

-Now that we have a new branch to work on, let's get started!
+1. Create a new feature branch

+2. Implement CSS shadows, rounded corners, and transparency

+3. Change the header to be "sticky"

+4. Style the different states of our HTML elements

+5. Customize the sign-up form inputs

+6. Optimize our CSS code with variables

+7. Merge into staging

+Whew, sounds like a lot, but we'll get through this together.

+## Create the Branch

+> ## STEPS DEPENDENT ON HOW OTHER LESSONS DO IT

-## CSS Shadows and More
+## Add Shadows and More

-First, let's add shadows to some of our HTML elements.
+Our first code edit will be to add shadows to some of our HTML elements.
 In CSS, shadows come in two flavors: text shadows and box shadows.
 They're represented by the following CSS declarations:

 ```css
 .some-class {